tianderturpijn/OMS/ServiceBusDev/README.md

 ![alt text](images/step3deploy.png "Deployment in the portal")

-3. You need to provide the resource group name of the Azure Automation account you've created in step 1 (**so choose existing**) and the Automation Account name.
+3. Provide the name of the resource group name in which your new Azure Automation account resides (which you've created in step 1), **so choose existing** and provide the Automation Account name.
 Please also provide an unique Job Guid.
 You can generate a unique Job Guid in PowerShell like this:

 ![alt text](images/NewGuid.png "Generate a new GUID in PowerShell")

-If you don't have an OMS workspace, the template deployment will create one for you
+4. Provide the name and the region of the OMS workspace.
+If you don't have an OMS workspace, the template deployment will create one for you.

 ## Deploy using PowerShell:
 ````powershell